Home / Windows & Computer Basics

 Creating shortcuts on the Windows desktop allows quick access to your programs, files, and folders.
 You can create shortcuts for items you use frequently.
 Some shortcuts already exist by default in Windows, such as the Recycle Bin or File Explorer.

 Most newly installed software automatically creates a shortcut.
 There is no need to keep all of them on your desktop, as it can quickly become cluttered with unused shortcuts.
+If you want to learn more, check out all our free IT courses for beginners online.

 Table of contents